29 Principal Component Analysis (PCA)

 Center \(\bX = \begin{pmatrix} 2 & 1 \\ -1 & 3 \\ -1 & -4 \end{pmatrix}\) and compute \(\bS\).
 Find the PVE for \(k=1\).

-Prove that PC scores \(\bz_i, \bz_j\) are uncorrelated for \(i \neq j\).
+Prove that PC scores \(\bz_i, \bz_j\) are uncorrelated for \(i \neq j\) using the result above.

 Load the Iris dataset.
 Plot the data in the basis of the first two PCs.
 Do species cluster?